hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 rather than linguists.

-The only way for perception to be fundamentally different---rather than the result of Hebbian training---is if brains magically change as we cross cultural, racial or even personal boundaries.
+The only way for perception to be fundamentally different---rather than the result of Hebbian training---is for brains to magically change as we cross the boundaries of culture, race or speech community.
 *Cognitive universalism* is the empirically defensible claim this does not happen.
 <!-- While the version of linguistic universalism just outlined is -->